 So what’s the solution?
 Naturally, better variety for vegans choosing to travel by air would be fantastic.
 We don’t expect miracles, but the odd falafel instead of curry would be great.
 Maybe even a three-bean chilli.
 These aren’t expensive meals and they travel well, so perhaps if we all put on our pleading eyes, we can get somewhere with a menu improvement initiative, but if not, I have a common sense solution for you.

 Obviously, I feel akin to ANYBODY that struggles with airline food, not just vegans.
-I know people with Crohn’s, Coeliac disease, peanut allergies and all sorts of other hard to manage conditions that lead to unwanted in-flight hassles and to all of them I say the same thing: take your own food.
+I know people with Crohn’s, Coeliac disease, peanut allergies and all sorts of other hard to manage conditions that lead to unwanted in-flight hassles and to all of them I say the same thing: take or make your own food (included: a recipe for delicious banana bread oat cookies).
 It might not be the glamorous option and it’s a really bitter pill to swallow that your flight incorporates the cost of a nutritious meal that you won’t eat, but in every life a little rain must fall and if, like me, you are usually travelling for business, you really don’t have time for bickering with BA, Virgin or any other airlines’ finest.